Britney Spears Says Her Body "Looks a Little Different" After This Change to Her Eating Habits - E! Online

 "The last video that I posted of me dancing was from months ago," the singer wrote, "hence why my body looks a little different in this new video !!!!"

-Britney had shared a light-hearted message earlier this month about wanting to adhere to "the ice cream diet."
+Earlier this month, Britney shared a light-hearted message about wanting to adhere to "the ice cream diet."
 In her new post, she clarified that, alas, she decided not to give it a try after all.

 "No … I didn't follow through with the ice cream diet," she wrote, adding a laughing and ice cream cone emoji.
 "I chose portion control which is very hard when it comes to Doritos [closed-eyes and laughing emojis] !!!!!
 On a positive note … my body does feel way better now [flexing emoji] !!!!"